-Everyone wants to talk about viral content.
+Everyone wants to talk about viral Evergreen Content.
 And while there’s certainly something to be said for creating a viral piece of content that ricochets around cyberspace and gets seen by millions of people, viral content isn’t sustainable.

 In other words, you can’t count on something going viral.
 And you certainly can’t count on the virality of a post lasting for more than a few days or weeks.

-If you’re building your content strategy around viral content, you’re setting yourself up for long-term failure.
+If you’re building your evergreen content strategy around evergreen posts, you’re setting yourself up for long-term failure.
 (You might experience a big initial boost, as well as the occasional spike, but that will eventually fizzle out.)

 This term comes from the world of landscaping and agriculture, where evergreen plants and trees retain their lush green leaves year-round.
 They don’t die off or need to be replanted.
 They continue to nourish and provide all year round.

 The evergreen articles you’re reading right now is another example of an evergreen topic.
 While some elements will change over time – such as the best places to publish content, tips for writing high-conversion copy, and different elements – the overall subject will continue to be relevant in three, five, or even 10 years.
 (We might have to come in and update a few things in several years, but the majority of the copy and framework will stay the same.)

 Unlike newsworthy or viral content that provides a quick surge of activity followed by a steady decline, the value of evergreen content is multiple.
 Here are some of the top benefits:

 When you multiply these benefits together, it’s clear why evergreen content is the best long-term investment for your SEO content strategy.
 The key, however, is to identify the right topics and then execute in such a way that your content is compelling enough to connect with the right people in the right way.